 Two surprising reasons for a lack of motivation in midlife

-There are two often overlooked reasons why motivation changes in midlife.
+There are two often overlooked reasons why motivation changes and you find yourself bored in midlife.

 The first is that our reinforcers naturally decline as our children get older.